How To Write A Song: That Will Make You Better

 Once you've got some idea, pick a theme or topic to which you want to write your song.
 Here are some ideas:

-• Love: love story, unrequited love, joy of being in love.
+• Love: a love story, unrequited love, joy of being in love.

-• Friendship: The relationship you have with friends; loyalty; pain of losing a friend.
+• Friendship: The relationship you have with friends, loyalty, and the pain of losing a friend.

-• Overcoming Struggles: challenges that you've faced and overcome.
-Because it's like battles with self-doubt or external obstacles.
+• Overcoming Struggles: challenges you've faced and overcome because they are like battles with self-doubt or external obstacles.

 • Happiness: Moments that bring you joy, celebrate success, and cherish small pleasures.

-• Social Issues: Climate change, equality, mental health, personal freedom, etc.
+• Social Issues: Climate change, equality, mental health, and personal freedom are becoming increasingly important today.

 A songwriter selecting a theme for their song, such as love, friendship, or overcoming struggles, showing the process of how to write a song by picking a meaningful topic.